xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

     </div>

   {% note info %}
-  This mode is applicable only to the sale offers created with the "List sale products in a separate section" option enabled (see "Setting Sale Price for Products in Bulk").
+  This mode is applicable only to the sale offers created with the "List sale products in a separate section" option enabled (see [Creating a Sale Offer](https://kb.x-cart.com/modules/sale/new.html#creating-a-sale-offer "Sale (NEW.
+UNDER CONSTRUCTION)")).
   {% endnote %}

 * **Allow vendors to manage sale discounts for their own products** (Multivendor edition only) : The setting defines if the vendors are permitted to create new sale offers for their own products and edit existing sale offers created by a store admin.

 # Configuring Sale Prices

-The "Sale" addon allows to set sale prices for single products, including products with product variants.
+The Sale addon allows to set sale prices for single products, including products with product variants, and for groups of products, including random products, products from a certain category and/or subcategory or of a certain product class.

 Sale prices for single products also called single product discounts are managed by a product owner and can be configured on a product details page in the store Admin area.

+Group discounts are configured and maintained in the **Sale** section of your store Admin area (**Discounts** -> **Sale**).

 ## Setting Sale Price for a Single Product